Documentary family photography - greta reading a book

 *Top Tip: DO NOT PUT THIS OFF.
 DO IT NOW.
 Do it today.

-You see.
 Photos are important.
 And not just on a wedding day.
 Always.
 Take photos and keep them safe.
 They are precious.
 They are your heirloom.

 The reasons we take photos on special days, like weddings or your family or births – is because you are surrounding yourself with the people you love and remember.
 The people who have helped you to become the person you are.
 And dare I say it, but the people who one day might not be around.